检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 不再显示此消息

 How Can I Have the System Automatically Delete Backups That I No Longer Need?
 Log in to the CBR console and purchase a backup vault.
-Set an appropriate vault capacity by referring to How Large of a Vault Do I Need?.
+Set an appropriate vault capacity by referring to How Large of a Vault Do I Need?
+Associate resources with the vault during or after the purchase.

 Wait until the backup is created or the restoration completes and then delete it.
 The backup is a cloud server backup and has been used to create an image, so the Delete button for the backup is grayed out.
 Delete the image before deleting the backup.